+Image credits: Swati Vats for the SMOL project.
 Every story has a beginning.
-This post is the beginning of the SMOL Lab.
-The Social Media, Online behavior and Language Lab will be a wondrous place, studying online human behavior and computer mediated communication in ways big and small.
+This post is the beginning of the SMOL Project.
+The Social Media, Online behavior and Language project focuses on online human behavior and computer mediated communication.
 One day, we'll have our own spiders, bots, crawlers, apps, and python (scripts).
-For now,...
+SMOL is also...
 Continue Reading →

 More details at https://sites.google.com/view/affcon2020/home See you in New York on Feb 7, 2020!!